 What a Group Lesson Looks Like

 Children should attend promptly at their allocated time.
-Upon arrival I will have all resources, jotters, stationery etc that may be required.
+Upon arrival we will have all resources, jotters, stationery etc that may be required.
 We begin with a group check in, with children discussing their achievements and any difficulties they may have faced that week.
 This allows for some peer support and, if appropriate, gives us time to discuss any difficulties.

 We usually cover 4 different concepts within a lesson.
 This is irrespective of the subject area being taught.
 This variety helps keep children motivated and interested.

 At the end of the lesson we have a group feedback sessions where we go over what they feel went well and what they want more work on, determining their next steps as a group.
-Thereafter, I send a brief email to the parent to update them on progress.